Sally Gray: Comeback

 Gray returned to the screen in 1946 and made her strongest bid for stardom in a series of melodramas.
 They include the hospital thriller Green for Danger (1946), Carnival (1946), They Made Me a Fugitive (1947) and The Mark of Cain (1948).
 Gray then made Silent Dust (1948) and Edward Dmytryk's film noir piece Obsession (1949), in which she plays Robert Newton's faithless wife.
 Her final film was the spy yarn Escape Route (1952).

 RKO executives, impressed with Gray, authorised producer William Sistrom to offer her a long-term contract if she would move to the United States.
 John Paddy Carstairs, director of The Saint in London, also thought she could be a star.
 However, she declined the offer and instead retired in 1952 after her marriage.

 Personal life

-Gray married the 4th Baron Oranmore and Browne, an Anglo-Irish peer, on 1 December 1951, and lived in County Mayo, Ireland.
+Gray married the 4th Baron Oranmore and Browne, an Anglo-Irish peer, on 1 December 1951, and thereafter lived for several years at Castle Macgarrett, near Claremorris, in County Mayo in the west of Ireland.
 The couple kept the marriage secret until the 1953 coronation of Elizabeth II, at which she appeared with her husband.

 In the early 1960s, they returned to England and settled in a flat in Eaton Place, Belgravia, London.
 The couple had no children.

 Death

-Gray died on 24 September 2006, at 91 years of age, in London, England.
+The Dowager Lady Oranmore and Browne died on 24 September 2006, at 91 years of age, in London, England.